 The skin, foreskin, and scrotum have very sensitive skin that can become swollen and painful after an injury.

-Injuries to the penis can include scratches and bites, knocks, burns, or internal injury from objects inserted into the urethra.
-Sometimes contact with creams and lotions that cause a local allergic reaction can cause painful swelling.
+Injuries to the penis can include injury during sexual intercourse, scratches and bites, knocks, burns, or internal injury from objects inserted into the urethra.
+Sometimes contact with creams and lotions can cause inflammation and painful swelling.

 Looking after yourself

 If you have penis swelling or pain, here’s how you can look after yourself.

 - Avoid sexual intercourse and masturbation until the pain settles.

 - If you are in pain, get advice on medicines you can take.

 - An ice pack may relieve swelling but should not be placed directly against the skin.
 Try wrapping a bag of frozen peas in a cloth, such as a clean tea towel, and mould this around the swollen area.

 - Wear close-fitting underpants to give support to the painful area.

 Blood at the tip of the penis or in the urine is a sign of a serious injury.
 If you are concerned about penis swelling or pain, see your doctor.